When you purchase through links on our site, we may earn a commission. Here’s how it works.

 When I looked for the best harnesses, other features I looked into (besides being escape-proof) were good user reviews, fair pricing, and reputable companies that stand behind their product.

-One of our all-time favorite escape-proof dog harnesses is the Chai’s Choice.
+One of our all-time favorite escape-proof dog harnesses is the Chai’s Choice, which is why it’s our pick for the best harness for dogs that escape.
 This harness has everything you need in a harness and is suitable for both large and small dogs.
 It’s a dual-clip harness, meaning you can clip the leash on in the front (if heavy pullers) or the back.

 In addition, it offers a handle on top that increases your control, or you can use it as a seat belt strap.
 It’s made with sturdy polyester and comes with an easy-to-use side buckle, making it effortless to put on.
 Additionally, sewn into the straps are reflective pipelines, enabling motorists to see your dog in low-light conditions.

 |The padded chest piece prevents serious injuries while increasing comfort

 |Some reviews of it being too elastic and not holding up over time